 DePaul University > DePaul Harold Washington Academy

-The DePaul Harold Washington Academy offers an exciting new path for Chicago Star Scholars to earn their undergraduate degree.
+The DePaul Harold Washington Academy offers an exciting new path for Chicago Public School graduates to earn their undergraduate degree.

 Interested students must